GeowazM/Short_introduction_to_UAV_mapping/README.md

-# An introduction to acquire and process data with an UAV
+# An introduction to acquire and process data with an Unmanned Aerial Vehicle (UAV)
 A documentation to acquire and process data with an UAV and Agisoft Metashape Professional